 What time does the entertainment start on Thursday?

-The Halle Orchestra are performing on the Lovell Stage and the entertainment will be from 6PM until 10:30PM.
+The Hallé Orchestra are performing on the Lovell Stage after 9PM.
+British Antarctic Survey talk and Laura Misch will be on beforehand.
+Entertainment will be from 6PM until 10:30PM.

 What time is last entry on Thursday?

 We’re happy to tell you that all teen, child and under 5’s tickets are free!